-Eating and food issues can develop from a wide range of psychological, biological, social, or external factors, and they affect people of all ages, male or female, although adolescents and young women develop eating disorders at higher rates than other groups.
+Eating and food issues can develop from a wide range of psychological, biological, social, or external factors, and they affect people of all ages, male or female, although adolescents and young women develop disordered eating habits at higher rates than other groups.

 Typically, recovery from disordered eating is a long and arduous process.
-Some therapies are relatively short term, requiring approximately four months, but when the process lasts for years, many clients struggle with the motivation and energy required to commit to the work involved.
-It is important to recognize that recovery involves not simply attaining the absence of disordered thoughts and behaviors about food and body, but recovering one’s self—developing a sense of authentic identity, and cultivating self-acceptance and reverence for one’s self.
+Some therapies are relatively short term, requiring approximately four months, but when the process lasts for years, many people struggle with the motivation and energy required to commit to the work involved.
+It is important to recognize that recovery involves not just the absence of disordered thoughts and behaviors about food and body, but recovering one’s self—developing a sense of authentic identity, and cultivating self-acceptance and reverence for one’s self.

 Many different types of psychotherapy have demonstrated effectiveness in treating eating and food issues, including interpersonal psychotherapy, cognitive-behavioral therapy, family therapy, and dialectical behavior therapy.
-In addition, many types of group therapy, acceptance and commitment therapy (ACT), psychodynamic therapies, and feminist therapies show promise in helping those who want to improve their relationship with food and their bodies.
+In addition, many types of group therapy, acceptance and commitment therapy (ACT), psychodynamic therapies, and feminist therapies show promise for therapists who help people who want to improve their relationship with food and their bodies.
 When youth experience problems with food and eating, it is imperative to include parents in the treatment process.

 According to Deborah Klinger, MA, LMFT, CEDS, “Psychotherapists who treat eating disorders in outpatient practice usually recognize the importance of adjunctive therapies and utilize resources such as dialectical behavior therapy (DBT) skills groups, group therapy, expressive arts therapies, yoga therapy, specialty yoga classes, and self-help programs such as Eating Disorders Anonymous.”
 Generally, food is the most important medicine and psychotherapy the best treatment, although sometimes medications are employed as needed to help control urges and stabilize mood.